Getting your Trinity Audio player ready...

 And that’s when Aunt Kelly’s Cookies was born.

-- Just Add Milk + Sugar: South Philly Bakery Sweetens a Community
+- Bakery Milk + Sugar Sweetens a Community

-- The Avenue Bakery: On a Roll to Revitalizing Baltimore’s Historic Pennsylvania Avenue
+- The Avenue Bakery is On a Roll to Revitalizing Historic Pennsylvania Avenue

 Simmons created a website and started selling her cookies online.
 The cookies are vacuum packed sealed for freshness and are shipped all across the country.
 “When they arrive, I want them to taste as fresh as if you were eating them in our shop,” shares Simmons.